“

-If your diet lacks enough calcium, it may increase the risk of weak bones, fractures, or conditions such as osteoporosis over time.
+If your diet consistently lacks enough calcium, it may increase the risk of weak bones, fractures, or conditions such as osteoporosis over time [2].
 The good news is that calcium is widely available in many foods, both from dairy and plant-based sources.
-By including calcium-rich foods in your daily meals, you can meet your body’s needs and maintain better long-term health.
+By including calcium-rich foods in your daily meals, you can meet your body’s needs and support better long-term health.

 In this article, we’ll look at the top 15 calcium-rich foods you can add to your diet to keep your bones and overall health strong.